 The Milwaukee Brewers have stepped their game up a notch in the past few seasons, giving Milwaukee something to talk about.
 Our MVP, Christian Yelich, always makes a home game worth going to with the high chance he’ll hit a home run, or two.
 If you are new to tailgating, what happens outside of the stadium is unlike tailgating anywhere else.
-Milwaukeeans do tailgating the right way, with Klement’s hot dogs and brats, burgers, and don’t forget about enjoying a Miller Lite outside of Miller Park.
+Milwaukeeans do tailgating the right way, with Klement’s hot dogs and brats, burgers, and don’t forget about enjoying a Miller Lite outside of American Family Field (formerly Miller Park).
 In Milwaukee, tailgating is an essential part of going to the game!

 9. Our City Comes Together for our NBA Team- Ever Heard of Giannis?

 The Milwaukee Bucks used to be an underdog team in the NBA until recently – now they have given every team they’ve played a run for their money.
-This past season, The Milwaukee Bucks were just a few games short of going into the NBA Championship finals.
+In the 2018-2019 season, The Milwaukee Bucks were just a few games short of going into the NBA Championship finals.
 The team worked hard all season to make it into the Eastern Conference finals against the Toronto Raptors.
-Milwaukee has surely lit up with the Bucks’ success and has been celebrating each win and even loss together in the most humble ways.
-The new arena, the Fiserv Forum hosts entertainment inside and out for those watching the game at the arena and outside of it at the beer garden, where thousands of fans gathered last year to support the Bucks during the playoffs, or at one of the many restaurants and bars in the new Deer District.
+Milwaukee has surely lit up with the Bucks’ success, not to mention the success of two-time NBA MVP winner, Giannis Antetokounmpo.
+The city has been celebrating each win and even loss together in the most humble ways.
+The new arena, the Fiserv Forum hosts entertainment inside and out for those watching the game at the arena and outside of it at the beer garden, where thousands of fans gathered the past two years to support the Bucks during the playoffs, or at one of the many restaurants and bars in the new Deer District.

 10. We Are a Great College Town